-GLWA voluntarily developed and received approval in 2016 for a source water protection program (SWIPP) for the Lake Huron Treatment Plant Intake.
+In 2015, GLWA received a grant from the Michigan Department of Environmental Quality to develop a source water protection program (SWIPP) for the Lake Huron Treatment Plant Intake.
 The program includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection area, identification of potential of source water protection area, management approaches for protection, contingency plans, siting of new sources and public participation and education.
 If you would like to know more information about the Source Water Assessment or the SWIPP please contact the Lenox Township Department of Public Works at (586) 749-0230.